ibmrcruicks/IBMi-LUG-2019-78-workshop/ibmi-watson-helpdesk.md

 1. Wait for the installation confirmation message.
 ![install confirm](img/nodered-install-confirm.png)

-Now, in the nodes list on the left, in the Mobile category, one Twilio node is now available.
+Now, in the nodes list on the left, in the Mobile category, a Twilio node is now available.

 ![twilio node](img/nodered-node-twilio.png)
 </details>